chcederquist/rapid-xml-to-js/README.md

 - Sets attributes on elements ($attrs)
 - Supports CDATA sections.
 - Skips comments, processing instructions (`<?...?>`), and `<!DOCTYPE>` declarations.
+- Handles mixed content (using newline to differentiate content sections)

 ### ❌ Limitations
-- Does not handle mixed content (text between and around child elements).
-(To be implemented)
 - Does not validate XML (assumes input is well-formed).

 ## Installation